-This course provides opportunities for the investigation of curriculum content and approaches for the creative teaching of mathematics and science in bilingual education settings, which will be taught in context with other academic areas and real world experiences.
+This course provides opportunities for the investigation of curriculum content and approaches for the creative teaching of mathematics and science in bilingual education settings, which will be taught in context with other academic areas and real-world experiences.
 Following a constructivist paradigm, it provides an in-depth understanding of the nature of mathematics and science, the importance of mathematical and scientific processes, teaching mathematics and science through inquiry, and societal considerations.
-The use of appropriate technology and teaching pedagogy is promoted to allow bilingual students to take an active role in the learning process, in bilingual classroom environments.
-Twenty hours of fieldwork required.
+The use of appropriate technology and teaching pedagogy is promoted to allow bilingual students to take an active role in the learning process in bilingual classroom environments.
+Twenty-five hours of fieldwork required.

-EDUC 605 Assessing and Correcting Literacy Problems Practicum in Early Childhood and Childhood
+$EDUC\,605\ Assessing\ and\ Correcting\ Literacy\ Problems\ Practicum\ in\ Early\ Childhood\ and\ Childhood\$

-Prerequisite: EDUC 507.
-Offered in fall and spring only.
+Offered in fall and spring only

-Assessment of pupils' literacy abilities and the study of instructional techniques that are useful for developing literacy abilities with disabled readers.
-Includes review of the multiple causalities of literacy problems and discussion of testing procedures useful for evaluating these factors in literacy difficulties.
-Specific strategies, useful for developing literacy skills in a variety of skills areas, are presented.
-Includes work with individual and small groups of students in a laboratory setting.
+This course includes the study and practice of assessment of pupils' literacy abilities and the instructional techniques that are useful for developing literacy abilities with disabled and diverse readers.
+It includes the review of the multiple causalities of literacy problems and discussion of testing procedures useful for evaluating these factors in literacy difficulties.
+Specific strategies for developing literacy skills in a variety of skill areas are presented.
+This course requires working with individual and small groups of students in a college-supervised laboratory setting.
 Twenty-five hours of fieldwork required.
 3 credits.